Gupples/Password-Manager/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the Rust language.}
+In order to grow as a programmer and diversify my portfolio, I decided to learn how to program in Rust.

+This program is a simple password manager written in Rust.
+I have used object-oriented programming to encapsulate the password manager as a single struct to allow easy modification of the database of url's, usernames, and passwords.

 {Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}
+This program is meant to be a demonstration of what I have learned about programming in Rust and different strategies after not knowing anything about the language beforehand.

 [Software Demo Video](https://youtu.be/HJ_z89E2SqE)

 # Development Environment

 {Describe the tools that you used to develop the software}
+For this project, I used Visual Studios Code as the text editor.

 {Describe the programming language that you used and any libraries.}
+I created this program using the Rust language, and I imported the input/output crate of the standard library (std::io).

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [Getting Started - The Rust Programming Language](https://doc.rust-lang.org/book/ch01-00-getting-started.html)
 - [Docs.rs](https://docs.rs/)